 At NYU, I teach Arabic language, literature and culture.
-The Arabic classroom is a space where all of us work together to build and refine all language skills while acquiring cultural knowledge.
-We work in pairs, groups and teams to learn about Arab cultures, each other and to express ourselves in Arabic; the aim is to create a supportive, rewarding and stimulating atmosphere in order to build a solid foundation in Modern Standard Arabic, without neglecting the everyday, spoken register.
-Together, we find that each day is a labor of love, and that the embroidered expanse of Arabic is its constant reward.
+The Arabic classroom is a space where we collaborate to build and refine language skills while acquiring cultural knowledge.
+In pairs, groups and teams, we learn about Arab cultures, each other and express ourselves in Arabic; the aim is to create a supportive, rewarding and stimulating atmosphere.
+Together, we build a solid foundation in Modern Standard Arabic, without neglecting the everyday, spoken register.

-In my literature seminars, we read significant works from modern and contemporary Arabic literary traditions, both in English translation and in tandem with the original Arabic texts.
-Our rallying point in all of our readings is the formal elements of the text, such as theme, plot, style and character.
-As we discuss these elements, we investigate how these works represent modern and contemporary Arab experience, including issues of modernity and tradition, gender and sexuality, displacement, migration and exile, oppression and resistance, as well as shifting notions of the nation.
-We consider a variety of perspectives and critical interventions; at all times, we consider how literature is, means and does.
+In my literature seminars, we read significant works from modern and contemporary Arabic literary traditions, both in English translation and in the original.
+In our discussions, the rallying point is the formal elements of text, even as we consider a variety of perspectives and critical interventions.
+At all times, we consider how literature is, means and does.